Equivariant infinite loop space theory, the space level story: The generalized Segal machine

 Here $\xi^*\bU =\bU\xi_G^*$.
 We regard the four categories in the square as possible domain categories for generalized Segal infinite loop space machines.

-The functors in the square are right adjoints.
 By Theorems \ref{compFFG} and \ref{compGGG}, the inclusions of $\sF$ in $\sF_G$ and $\sD$ in $\sD_G$ induce equivalences of categories, denoted $\bU$ in the diagram.
 Their left adjoints $\bP$ give inverses, and the functors $\bU$ and $\bP$ preserve the relevant special objects and levelwise equivalences.
-Theorems \ref{Segalin2} and \ref{Segalin4} show that the vertical arrows $\xi^*$ and $\xi_G^*$ become equivalences of homotopy categories with inverses $\xi_*$ and ${\xi_{G}}_*$ (not the left adjoints) after inverting the relevant equivalences.
+Theorems \ref{Segalin2} and \ref{Segalin4} show that the vertical arrows $\xi^*$ and $\xi_G^*$ become equivalences of homotopy categories with inverses $\xi_{*}$ and $\xi^{G}_{*}$ (not the left adjoints) after inverting the relevant equivalences.
 Consider the following diagram of functors.